MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/advanced-collaboration-analytics.md

 By default, we show you these details for the last 7 days.
 You can change the time frame by choosing **30 days** or **60 days** from the **Date range** drop-down list and selecting **Run report**.

-Note that the data is hidden by default in this card.
+Note that for privacy reasons the data is hidden by default in this card.
 To reveal the data, see [Show user details in the reports](/microsoft-365/admin/activity-reports/activity-reports#show-user-details-in-the-reports).

 ## Guests with the most external user and guest collaboration

 The **Guest with the most external user and guest collaboration** card shows you which guests have the most collaboration with other guests or external shared channel users over the last 7 or 30 days.

-Note that the data is hidden by default in this card.
+Note that for privacy reasons the data is hidden by default in this card.
 To reveal the data, see [Show user details in the reports](/microsoft-365/admin/activity-reports/activity-reports#show-user-details-in-the-reports).

 ## Known issues